-Prerequisites: DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050, or MAT 121 or MAT 171, and DRE 098 or satisfactory test scores
+Prerequisites: DMA 010, DMA 020, DMA 030, DMA 040; and MAT 003 and College-ready English Placement

 This course is the first of a two-course sequence that develops a deeper understanding and appreciation of the basic concepts of mathematics.
 Emphasis is placed on sets, logic, number bases, elementary number theory, introductory algebra, measurement including metrics, and problem solving.
 Upon completion, students should be able to communicate orally and in writing these basic mathematical concepts.
 Under the CAA, this course satisfies the general education Mathematics requirement for the AA and AFA degrees.
 It does not satisfy the general education Mathematics requirement for the AS degree.